CopernicaMarketingSoftware/Documentation/Yothalot/cpp-path.md

 #Yothalot::Path

-The *Path* class is a utility class that helps with dealing with relative and absolute paths on the Yothalot cluster.
+The *Path* class is a utility class that helps with dealing with relative and absolute paths on the Yothalot cluster (see [Files and paths](copernica-docs:Yothalot/files "Files and paths") for some background).
 The public interface of this class looks like follows:
 ```cpp
 class Path
 {